aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/concepts/disaster-recovery-migration.md

 As MirrorMaker 2 is based on Kafka Connect, there are tradeoffs between throughput and out-of-order or duplicated records.

-It\'s important to understand that disaster recovery has no one-size-fits-all solution.
+It's important to understand that disaster recovery has no one-size-fits-all solution.
 Different requirements should be considered, such as the nature of the data, volume, acceptable ops overhead, and costs.